-If the answer to all these questions is No, then maybe you should check where all that traffic is going or malware infection causing the traffic usage.
+If the answer to all these questions is No, then maybe you should check where all that traffic is going or if malware infection causing the traffic usage.

-- To check for a malware infection, use a good antivirus product to check your system.
+- To check for malware infection, use a good antivirus product to check your system.
 If you want to minimize the risk of infecting your computer system with malware, you can use one of these useful security measures.

 New Unfamiliar Icon On Desktop / Battery life drains quickly

 If you are noticing unknown and new icons on the desktop of your computer, you may have downloaded a piece of software that contains PUPs (Potentially Unwanted Programs).
 Also known as PUAs (Potentially Unwanted Applications), these are software programs that you most likely didn’t want to install on your computer.
-They are considered to be malware and can do a lot a damage by collecting private information, showing annoying ads or pop-ups on the desktop or adding toolbars on your browser.
+They are considered to be malware and can do a lot of damage by collecting private information, showing annoying ads or pop-ups on the desktop or adding toolbars on your browser.

 Windows appears unusual Error messages

-If you see unusual error messages saying that you have missing or corrupt files folders on your computer, it could be a warning sign that is infected with malware.
-These type of messages can suggest your PC has been compromised and affect its system performance, making the apps and programs run slowly.
+If you see unusual error messages saying that you have missing or corrupt file folders on your computer, it could be a warning sign that is infected with malware.
+These types of messages can suggest your PC has been compromised and affect its system performance, making the apps and programs run slowly.
 Pay attention to these errors, run an antivirus program and make sure your operating system is up to date.